integrativesoft/lara/README.md

 Whenever the browser triggers a registered event (e.g. click on a button), it sends to the server a message saying that the button was clicked.
 The server executes the code associated with the event, manipulating the server's copy of the page, and replies a JSON message with the delta between server and client.

+## How to contribute

+Submit issues, ask questions, send feedback.
+**If you like Lara, please give it a star - it helps!**

 ## Feedback

 We'd love to hear your feedback!
 Our Gitter channel is [here](https://gitter.im/laraui) and we also have a general feedback form  [here](https://integrative.b-cdn.net/feedback_lara_briskforms.html).